 - Green Council: environmental initiatives.
 Meets on the 2nd Sunday of the month between services.

 - White People for Racial Justice of San Gabriel Valley.
 Meets on the 3rd Thursday of the month in the evening.

 - Coffee committee

 - Sound and lighting

 Discussion & Covenant Groups

 - The GLOBE Forum: Discuss current events and recent Economist issue.
-1st Sunday between services
+Meets on the 1st Sunday of the month between services

-- Writing as a Spiritual Activity: Every Sunday but the 3rd after second service
+- Writing as a Spiritual Activity: Meets every Sunday after 2nd service